The average person receives more than 100 work emails per day — and that's just work email.

-The most common alternative to a web email client is a desktop client, which is a piece of software that you download and install on your device to access your email.
+The most common alternative to a web email client is a desktop client, which is a piece of software that you download and install on your device (such as a Mac) to access your email.
 Desktop email clients can access your messages from online servers, similar to web email clients, but they can also use local servers for added security.

 A web email client is sometimes called webmail, but it can't just be called an email client — some email clients are desktop-only.
 And many email clients allow you to access webmail accounts using IMAP, POP3, and SMTP protocols.
 One example of this is if you access a Gmail account using the email app on an iPhone.
 In this case, the iPhone email app (the email client) uses IMAP (Internet Message Access Protocol) to deliver messages from your Gmail account (webmail) to your device inbox.

 In this article, we're going to focus specifically on webmail.
 While you may access it from a web browser or an email client, it doesn't change the core functionality of a web email client, which lives online.

 What are the pros and cons of using a web email client?